fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 - We work cooperatively with the Visual F# compiler team at Microsoft to allow open source contributions and integrate Microsoft updates to the F# open source release into the F# repositories on GitHub.
   (See [this blog entry](http://fsharp.github.io/2014/06/18/fsharp-contributions.html) and [the Visual F# Team priorities](https://visualfsharp.codeplex.com/wikipage?title=Current%20Priorities%20))

-- We work cooperatively with Xamarin to integrate the F# Compiler into Mono release on the Mac and Linux
+- We work cooperatively with Xamarin to integrate the F# Compiler into Mono releases on the Mac and Linux

 - We enable testing for the open edition of the F# compiler, particularly through CI systems (Travis and AppVeyor)